 Unused contribution amounts can be carried forward and used in subsequent years.

-If you have never contributed to a TFSA, and you were at least 18 years old in 2009, then as of 2018 you have accumulated $57,500 of contribution room.
+If you have never contributed to a TFSA, and you were at least 18 years old in 2009, then as of 2019 you will have accumulated $63,500 of contribution room.

 Withdraw funds from your TFSA any time.
 Amounts withdrawn in a given year are added back to your contribution room for the next year — regardless of whether the amounts withdrawn are your original contribution or the earnings from your investments.